1. Decisions First

 3. Use Decision Management Technologies

-- The details of how a decision is to be made can be represented with business rules, decision tables, decision trees, analytic models, optimization algorithms, and other decision metaphors.
+- The details of how a decision will be made can be represented with business rules, decision tables, predictive analytic models, machine learning or optimization algorithms and other decision metaphors.

-- When implementing a decision-making solution, a mix of technologies (business rules, data mining, predictive analytics, and optimization) may be appropriate.
+- When implementing a decision-making solution, a mix of technologies (business rules, machine learning, predictive analytics, and optimization) may be appropriate.